 The 4000 islands of Laos or Si Phan Don in the Laos language are to be found on the Mekong River just north of the Cambodian border.
 The vast majority of the islands are uninhabited and remain natural and in a pristine state, making this area an important habitat for the endangered Irrawaddy Dolphin and other species.
 The largest of the four thousand islands is Don Khong, but the most often visited at Don Det and Don Khone.
-The islands are famous for several specialities – palm leaf hats, palm sugar and Lhao Khao gum –strong alcohol.
+The islands are famous for several specialties – palm leaf hats, palm sugar, and Lhao Khao gum –strong alcohol.
 Which island you wish to visit depends on the type of trip you wish to have.

 Where Are the 4000 Islands?

 It’s the proliferation of islands (most uninhabited) down here in the south of Laos, near the border with Cambodia.
-When folks refer to Si Phan Don, they’re generally referring to three islands of Don Det, Don Khone and Don Khong.
+When folks refer to Si Phan Don, they’re generally referring to three islands of Don Det, Don Khone, and Don Khong.

 Which Island to Visit in 4000 Islands

-The three islands that are most visited in the four thousand islands as Don Det, Don Khone and Don Khone.
+The three islands that are most visited in the four thousand islands as Don Det, Don Khone, and Don Khone.

 Why Visit Don Khong in the Four Thousand Islands?

 Don Khon is the largest and most northerly of Lao’s 4,000 islands and is the capital of the district of Khong.
 Visit Don Khong if you want to see temples (there are 15 here) and French colonial buildings.
 You’ll find 19 villages on the island and visiting here will give you a very local feel to the islands.
-You can rent motorbikes and bicycles to ride around the island, which is 24 kilometres (15 miles) long and 8 kilometres (5 miles) wide. – check out where to stay in Don Khong
+You can rent motorbikes and bicycles to ride around the island, which is 24 kilometers (15 miles) long and 8 kilometers (5 miles) wide. – check out where to stay in Don Khong

 Why Visit Don Det in the Four Thousand Islands?